dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 - **Check critical wells**: Focus on wells that are critical for your experiment
 - **Verify before experiment**: Use preview to catch alignment issues before running a long experiment
 - **Compare with calibration**: If preview shows misalignment, the calibration may need adjustment
+- **Window Behavior**: Window maintains size when switching between list and graphical views (if both fit).
+Window automatically resizes only if content would be cut off.
+You can manually resize the window as needed.

 ### When to Use Preview